 How to Pick a Fuel Additive That Works

 The Environmental Protection Agency (EPA) requires that all fuel sold within the United States contains a certain level of deposit-control additives.
 These additives prevent the dangerous buildup of deposits within a fuel system.
 As gas prices climb, drivers often attempt to save money at the pump by purchasing the least-expensive fuel.
-Certain types of fuel may meet the minimum federal standard, but won’t provide sufficient protection for your engine and fuel systems.
+Certain types of fuel may meet the minimum federal standard but won’t provide sufficient protection for your engine and fuel systems.
 Even the best fuel can leave deposits on vital fuel system components.
-Fuel additives are an efficient way to save money and protect your vehicle.
+Fuel additives that work are an efficient way to save money and protect your vehicle.

 Know Your Engine Components